About the Middle East Forum

 The Forum sees the region — with its profusion of dictatorships, radical ideologies, existential conflicts, border disagreements, corruption, political violence, and weapons of mass destruction — as a major source of problems for the United States.
-Accordingly, it urges active measures to protect Americans and their allies.
+Accordingly, we urge bold measures to protect Americans and their allies.

-Domestically, the Forum combats lawful Islamism; protects the freedom of public speech of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies in North America.
+At home, the Forum emphasizes the danger of lawful Islamism; protects the freedoms of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies.

 The Middle East Forum realizes its goals through three main mechanisms:

-A Campus Speakers Bureau provides knowledgeable speakers capable of relating accurate and balanced information regarding the Middle East and Islam to American university students.
+Speakers Bureau provides knowledgeable speakers capable of relating accurate and balanced information regarding the Middle East and Islam.